 Some traders (speculators) specialize in 1 or 2 futures sectors simply because they have an edge and understanding of those markets' fundamentals and economic trends.
 Others trade all or most of them because they view them as nothing more than charts and approach them with technical analysis.

 The technical approach is analyzing futures based on chart patterns and sentiment.
 Both strategies have merit, but you need to decide which avenue you prefer to take as you learn how to trade futures.
+The market price is just the beginning of understanding futures and how commodity markets can serve your portfolio.

 Short term traders tend to trade the most liquid contracts, usually front month contracts (contracts which are close to expiration).
+They are alright taking on some price risk, but they are also willing to move out of a position if a price change is a bit too steep for their liking.

 The most common strategy in futures trading is a directional strategy where a trader bets on the direction of a certain commodity or a financial instrument.
 They either buy (going long) and sell (going short) depending on whether they expect prices to rise or fall.